Whey Protein Is Bad For You, Here’s What You Need to Know

 In fact, over the years, I’ve also rejected countless other protein powders as too processed, too junky, too gimmicky, or from dubious sources.

-It’s a fantastic addition to your green smoothie, or you can add it to water for an easy, yummy nutritious meal or snack.
+No matter what flavor you choose, this plant protein powder is a fantastic addition to your green smoothie, or you can add it to water for an easy, yummy nutritious meal or snack.

 How wonderful would it be to reach for a product with an ingredient list similar to what you grow in your garden, rather than one you have to Google to understand?